Why SARC

 What SARC actually delivers

-- Vulnerability SLO burndown with cost-to-fix correlation — turning “find vulns” into “save $X / month.”
+- DORA metrics and CMDB reconciliation, plus vulnerability SLO burndown with cost-to-fix correlation — turning “find vulns” into “save $X / month.”

-- Service-to-incident correlation via a directed graph that Kosli doesn’t compute and ServiceNow can’t see.
+- Service-to-incident correlation via a directed graph that the evidence ledger doesn’t compute and ServiceNow can’t see.

 See every operator surface in the full portal tour.